vitorlofonseca/NoiseraApp/README.md

 ### Introduction

 Noisera is a React Native application to organize musical gigs.
-You can store songs letters, tabs, sheets, and set its characteristics, like tone, anormal interruptions, and much another things.
+You can organize songs and yours letters, and specify its characteristics, like tone, anormal interruptions, and much another things.

 ### Install (Android)